Seedcamp

 Seedcamp is a European seed-stage venture capital fund, headquartered in London, launched in May 2007 by a group of 30 European investors.
-The fund's Managing Partners are Reshma Sohoni and Carlos Espinal.
+The fund's Managing Partners are Reshma Sohoni and Carlos Espinal MBE.

-As of August 2017, Seedcamp has a portfolio of over 250 companies who have raised over $1Bn in follow-on funding from investors across the globe with notable investment from Wise, Revolut, UiPath, and others.
+As of 2026, Seedcamp has a portfolio of over 550 companies, including Revolut, Wise, UiPath, Synthesia, Pleo and Fluidstack.

 History

 Seedcamp was originally created by Saul Klein and Reshma Sohoni.
 Participating VCs and advisors in Seedcamp's launch included Index Ventures, Atomico Investments, Atlas Venture, Balderton Capital, TAG, Forsyth Group and Brown Rudnick.
 Carlos Espinal joined as Partner in 2010.